Presently, The eCommerce marketplace is perhaps the most dynamic space in the world, experiencing exponential growth and innovation.

 2. Not Exactly Marketer-friendly

-Marketers with no technical knowledge rely on CMS templates and themes to create content experiences and make iterations.
+Marketers with no technical knowledge rely on CMS templates as well as themes to create content experiences and make iterations.

-With headless eCommerce, marketers can no longer create content using a WYSIWG editor.
+With headless eCommerce, marketers can no longer create content owing to a WYSIWG editor.
 They won’t be able to preview content to gauge how it looks on the end user’s device.

 Instead, marketers will be reliant on the frontend developers to build the presentation layer, add content to it, and also update it.

 1. Shopify Plus